raj26000/Essay-Argument-Effectiveness/README.md

 Hence, we are effectively solving a multiclass classification problem with three targets.
 The dataset for the same can be accessed from [**Kaggle**](https://www.kaggle.com/competitions/feedback-prize-effectiveness).

 ## Training the Model
 Model training was performed using RoBERTa-base and DeBERTa-v3-base models in PyTorch.
 The latter eventually gave better results on the validation set and on the final public test set on Kaggle.
-The final model used was trained over **7 epochs** with an Early Stopping at **Patience 3**, to account for overfitting (The training did indeed aobrt at 6 epochs!).
+The final model used was trained over **7 epochs** with an Early Stopping at **Patience 3**, to account for overfitting (The training did indeed abort at 6 epochs!).
 The approach used to model the text data is as follows:
 ```
 input_text = discourse_type [SEP] discourse_text [SEP] essay_text
 ```